rgbkrk/atom-achievements/README.md

 ![](https://f.cloud.github.com/assets/836375/2445108/65747512-ae6a-11e3-9f65-61b31c68d73d.png)

 Install this *now* to opt-in to achievements from various packages.
-Earn EditorPoints,

 **Package Developers**: Achievements can be submitted by any package using the `achievement:unlock` event.
 This package takes care of storing the user's state of achievement so you don't have to.